WhoopInc/frozen-moment-OLD/docs/moment/09-durations/00-intro.md

 ---

-**Warning:** This section describes the Duration API that FrozenMoment has inherited from the upstream Moment implementation.
-This API **will** be changing to provide an immutable object + builder API, in much the same style as frozenMoment and frozenMoment.build have adapted the previous moment API.

 FrozenMoment also has duration objects.
 Where a moment is defined as single points in time, durations are defined as a length of time.

 Durations do not have a defined beginning and end date.
 They are contextless.